javierarce/aire-madrid/README.md

 ### TODO

+- [ ] Return data in the form of an array
+- [ ] Find a better name than 'magnitude'
 - [ ] Add magnitudes metadata (units, abbreviations, etc.)
 - [ ] Add method to get an air quality score